sassoftware/sas-portal-app/README.md

 1. A Batch process that creates the portal content area for all registered metadata users
 2. A process that only creates the portal content area based on attempt to use the portal

-While #1 is the most straightforward, and may be the best user experience, it has a significant downside.
-This might result in a significant amount of metadata to be created for users that will never log in to the Portal, thus having the potential to impact response times for actual portal users.
-Thus, this approach would only be appropriate for very small environments, or where the vast majority of users defined to the system will be Portal users.
+While #1 is the most straightforward, and may be the best user experience, it may have a significant downside if care is not taken.
+This might result in a significant amount of metadata being created for users that will never log in to the Portal, thus having the potential to impact response times for actual portal users.
+Thus, this approach would only be appropriate in the following situations:

+1.Very small environments
+2.Environments where the vast majority of users defined to the system will be Portal users 3.Environments where a concrete list of users can be defined

 ##### Batch Creation of user's portal content area

-While discouraged from being used in large environments (***large*** being defined as an environment where there are many more users defined to the system than will be using the portal), the portal content areas can be initialized in a batch mode for all users defined.
+As noted above, batch creation of the users' portal content areas can have a significant negative impact on the system if care is not taken.
+However, when appropriate, the portal content areas can be initialized in a batch mode.

 See the [Batch User Portal Area Creation Sample](sas/SASEnvironment/SASCode/Samples/managePortalUsers/create-portal-user-area-batch/README.md).